 What is Language?
 Various components of language; Functions of language; How different are different languages?
-Critical analysis of the following terms: Dialect, Formal and Informal language, classical; Characterizing mother tongue, first language and second language, bilingual.
+Critical analysis of the following terms: Dialect, Standard and Non-standard language, classical; Characterizing mother tongue, first language, and second language, bilingual and multi-linguals.